emarcey/cicerone/glossary/brewing.md

 * **Bottle Conditioning:** a method of carbonating beer by adding yeast to bottled beer
 	* Pros: results in high carbonation, aids in preserving freshness, better foam retention, finer/silkier texture of carbonation
 	* Cons: yeast flavor, once yeast die they can release undesirable flavors (rubber, car tire, soy sauce, umami)
+* **Coolship:** a shallow pool with a large surface area that uses evaporative cooling to cool wort prior to fermentation.
+Primarily used in lambic production today.
+	* term likely comes from early use of hollowed-out tree trunk, not unlike a primitive boat
+	* 3 functions: cool, aerate wort, separate cold trub (sediment)
+* **Decoction:** traditional method of mashing, now controversial due to intensive nature
+	* German brewers tend to insist on its value to develop malt character, depth, foam
+	* Concept: remove part of mash, boil it, return to main mash
+	* Goals:
+		* physical pulping -> impacts malt cell walls
+		* raise temperature of bulk mash; historically enabled multi-temperature mash
+	* Result: destroys cell walls -> makes starches more accessible to malt enzymes
+	* standard is the triple decoction: acid rest, protein rest, saccharification rest
+		* at each, mash is separated 1 part solid to 3 parts liquid
+		* thickest part is pumped into mash tun kettle for boiling
+		* then, thick mash is separated/heated/boiled again
+		* third step: liquid mask is boiled
+			* doesn't actually make sense scientifically?
+			* original idea was to get a sweet/thick lent beer?
+	* triple decoction makes sense for dark and enzyme weak malts, but not for well-modified modern pale malts
+	* alternative: double decoction, single decoction
 * **Double Mashing:**
 	* First, cereal adjunct is cooked in cereal cooker
 	* then mixed with water and 10-20% malt